-With the exception of the date of the opening of the first session of the newly elected National Assembly, which is established by the President of the Republic, the National Assembly establishes the date of opening and the duration of the ordinary sessions.
-These are, however, governed by the rules below:
+With the exception of the date of the opening of the first session of the newly elected National Assembly or of the Senate, which is established by the President of the Republic, the National Assembly establishes, after having received the opinion of the President of the Senate, the date of opening and the duration of the sole [unique] session of the Parliament.
+These are, however, governed by the rules below.